 Why is color accessibility important?

 Color accessibility is important for everyone, not just people with seeing impairments.
 Having effective color accessibility can be helpful in as basic of a situation as someone looking at your site on their phone in the bright sunlight – it can be hard to see distinctive differences.
-It is also obviously impotant to increase accessibility for those with differing abilities to ensure proper inclusion.
+It is also obviously important to increase accessibility for those with differing abilities to ensure proper inclusion.

 In fact, considering this accessibility feature and additional ones can actually be required by law.
 If you are a government agency, federally funded non-profit, public higher education institution or a public K-12 school, you are required to meet the Title II of the Americans with Disabilities Act.